floviken/mkdocs/docs/gentoo/installation/03-Configuring the network.md

 #### ip command

-As an alternative to ifconfig, the ip command can be used to determine interface names.
-The following example shows the output of ip addr (of another system so the information shown is different from the previous example):
+As an alternative to **ifconfig**, the **ip** command can be used to determine interface names.
+The following example shows the output of **ip addr** (of another system so the information shown is different from the previous example):

 ``` sh
 root # ip addr